-Your calendar is clear for the first time in weeks, the sun is shining and you’re ready to get outdoors.
-It’s time to go kayaking in Branson.
+If your calendar is clear for the first time in weeks, the sun is shining and you’re ready to get outdoors, it’s time to go kayaking in Branson.

 White River Kayaking serves Taneycomo and Table Rock, plus Bull Shoals Lake, and offers standard, tandem and fishing kayaks.
-White River has different routes on all three lakes and provides shuttle services for renters (and visitors who travel with their own canoes).
+White River has different routes on all three lakes and provides shuttle services for renters or visitors who travel with their own canoes.
 At White River, you also may choose to simply kayak around the Branson Landing area and its nearby creeks.

-Jim M., who lives in the St. Louis area but is a frequent visitor to Branson’s waterways, says kayaking and kayak fishing are key reasons he travels to the area several times a year.
+Jim M. lives in the St. Louis area but is a frequent visitor to Branson’s waterways.
+He says kayaking and kayak fishing are key reasons why he travels to the area several times a year.

-“Kayak fishing is kind of ‘outdoor cool’ right now,” says Jim, who points out he was into kayak fishing before it was en vogue (he laughs at the notion he, like Barbara Mandrell, was country when country wasn’t cool).
+“Kayak fishing is kind of ‘outdoor cool’ right now,” says Jim, who points out he was into kayak fishing before it was in vogue (he laughs at the notion that he, like Barbara Mandrell, was country when country wasn’t cool).

 Jim says fishing from a kayak has a couple of advantages over canoes and row boats.

 “Kayaks traditionally have less surface area above the waterline than a canoe or row boat, so they are easier to manage (if there’s) wind,” he says.
 “Another reason a majority of people use kayaks is they tend to be quieter through the water than a row boat, canoe and definitely something with a gas-powered engine.”

 Whether you’re interested in fishing, a quiet outing that allows you to enjoy the area’s beautiful natural surroundings, or trying something new, kayaking in Branson is for you.